 Frank J. Martin

 Frank J. Martin is General Counsel and Chief Compliance Officer of Standard Pacific Capital, LLC, a global hedge fund manager founded in 1995 and headquartered in San Francisco.
 Since inception, Standard Pacific has managed its flagship Global Long/Short Equity Fund.
 The firm also manages a Pan-Asia Long/Short Equity Fund.
 The funds' investors primarily include foundations and endowments, fund of funds, family offices, high net-worth individuals, insurance companies, and pension funds.
 Prior to joining Standard Pacific, Mr. Martin practiced corporate and securities law in Silicon Valley representing emerging companies and venture capital funds.
-Mr. Martin currently serves on the Board of Directors of Youth Radio and St. Mary's Medical Center Foundation.
+Mr. Martin currently serves as Co-Chair of the Board of Directors of Youth Radio, Inc. and as a board member of Centro Legal De La Raza.
+Previously he served on the board of St. Mary's Medical Center Foundation.

 Mr. Martin received his J.D. from Berkeley Law and his B.B.A. in finance from the University of Georgia.